 • Use online tools to help you estimate loan amounts, down payments, and possible loan terms that'll fit into your budget.

-• Calculate your debt to income and payment to income ratios.
+• Calculate your debt-to-income and payment-to-income ratios.

 • Get a copy of your credit reports, so you can ensure accuracy and know what to expect when the lender sees them.